awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-toolkit.md

    1. For **Name**, type the name of the application\.

    1. For **Description**, type a description of the application\.
 This step is optional\.

-   1. The version label of the application automatically appears in the **Deployment version label**
+   1. The version label of the application automatically appears in the **Deployment version label**\.

    1. Select **Deploy application incrementally** to deploy only the changed files\.
 An incremental deployment is faster because you are updating only the files that changed instead of all the files\.
 If you choose this option, an application version will be set from the Git commit ID\.
 If you choose to not deploy your application incrementally, then you can update the version label in the **Deployment version label** box\.
 ![\[Publish to Beanstalk Wizard 2\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-vs-publish-beanstalk1.png)